Kate Goonan, Rulon Stacey, John Wiest, Joseph Clancy, Martha Davis, and Sarah Warren

 In 2017, Main Line Health set an ambitious goal: eliminate disparities and preventable harm while achieving top-decile results around quality and performance, reduce costs through more informed operational decisions, and improve the patient and employee experience.

-Main Line, a not-for-profit health system serving portions of Philadelphia and its western suburbs, adopted Baldrige as a framework in 2017 to better serve these communities.
+Main Line Health, a not-for-profit health system serving portions of Philadelphia and its western suburbs, adopted Baldrige as a framework in 2017 to better serve these communities.
 The health system sought to apply Baldrige best practices to reduce operational costs by millions of dollars and achieve next-level performance excellence throughout the system.

-Main Line partnered with Guidehouse on the initiative, “Performance Excellence 2020,” due to its deep expertise in assisting healthcare organizations in cultural transformation and operations improvement.
+Main Line Health partnered with Guidehouse on the initiative, “Performance Excellence 2020,” due to its deep expertise in assisting healthcare organizations in cultural transformation and operations improvement.

-Beginning in 2017, Main Line worked with Guidehouse to apply the highly structured Baldrige performance excellence framework to:
+Beginning in 2017, Main Line Health worked with Guidehouse to apply the highly structured Baldrige performance excellence framework to:

-Our work with Guidehouse is helping us save tens of millions of dollars and making our processes safer, allowing us to better build the capabilities critical to our long-term success while positioning us very well for our Baldrige journey.”
+Our work with Guidehouse is helping us save tens of millions of dollars and making our processes safer, allowing us to better build the capabilities critical to our long-term success and positioning us very well for our Baldrige journey.”

 Jack Lynch, FACHE